The Business Law Section, with a

 commercial clients information in such diverse areas as: Bankruptcy, Banking, Business Organizations Law, Franchise Distribution and Licensing,

 Derivatives and Structured Products, Securities Regulation and the constantly evolving area of Technology and Venture Law.
 These Committees hold separate meetings for the purpose of reviewing current developments in their areas.
-Members enjoy the benefits of participating in discussions relating to breaking developments in the business and financial services world and the profession.
-Attendance at some committee meetings and other scheduled Section meetings can also serve to fulfill MCLE
+Members enjoy the benefits of participating in discussions relating to developments in the business and financial services world and the opportunity to expand their professional network.
+Attendance at committee meetings and other scheduled Section meetings can also serve to fulfill MCLE